Como Roundhouse, Railroad Depot and Hotel Complex: History

-The Depot was constructed in 1879 and soon after extended to its current L shape.
-The Depot has been restored and is being used as a seasonal museum.
+The Depot was constructed in 1879 and soon thereafter extended to its current L shape.
+It has been restored for use as a seasonal museum by the Denver, South Park & Pacific Historical Society.

-The first Hotel on the site was the Gilman which opened for business on New Year's Eve 1880.
+The first Hotel on the site was the Gilman, which opened for business on New Year's Eve 1880.
 The Gilman was extended in 1882/3 and then taken over by the Union Pacific's hotel division in 1885.
 They improved the building, rebuilding and extending it.
 In November 1896 the building burned to the ground.

-Part of the foundations and bricks salvaged from the fire were used in building the new existing hotel.
-Called the South Park Hotel by the Railroad.
+Bricks salvaged from the fire and part of the foundation were used in building the existing hotel, which was called the South Park Hotel by the Railroad.

-The last train through Como was in April 1937, the tracks were pulled up the following year.
-Track has now been relaid connecting the Depot and Roundhouse and a locomotive, Klondike Kate now resides in the Roundhouse.
+The last train through Como was in April 1937; the tracks were pulled up the following year.
+Track has now been relaid connecting the Depot and Roundhouse roughly 800 ft to the southeast.
+An operational locomotive, Klondike Kate, now resides in it.